biroman/chat-ping/README.md

 ## ⚠️ Warning

-**Please be aware that pinging random names may result in a temporary chat timeout.
-This is because some usernames may be flagged as inappropriate or profane by Fossabot.
-So if you know or figue out names that will get you timed out, add them to the blacklist**
+**Please note that indiscriminately pinging random usernames could lead to a temporary chat timeout.
+This can occur if Fossabot flags certain usernames as inappropriate or profane.
+To avoid this, if you identify or encounter usernames that result in a timeout, please manually add them to your blacklist.**

 ## Customization